GeorgeValentin/GeorgeValentin/README.md

 - I'm a very ambitious and perseverent person, eager to learn
 - Undergoing a Bachelor's Degree
 - I'm currently learning Java for Software Development
-- I'm working on Web Development project: Drum Kit ()
+- I'm working on a Web Development project: Drum Kit ()
 - Other passions: Travelling, reading adventure/SF books, Sports